[Part 1] How to set up URL redirection with GCP's global external HTTP(S) load balancer (traditional type)

 Hello!

-Last time, I wrote about how to set up a free SSL certificate with GCP's Google Cloud Load Balancing (GCLB).
+Last time, I wrote about how to install a free SSL certificate with Google Cloud Load Balancing (GCLB) on GCP!

-I also wrote an interesting blog post about setting up a free SSL certificate, which is surprisingly unknown, so if you're interested, be sure to check it out!
+I wrote an interesting blog post about installing a free SSL certificate, which is something surprisingly few people know about, so if you're interested, please check it out!

 How to set up a free SSL certificate with a GCP load balancer (GCLB)